spacepy/dbprocessing/docs/developer/pull_requests.rst

        There are two exceptions, provided all other requirements are met:

        a.
-A PR may be merged by a developer whose only contribution is to rebase the code to account for changes in master.
+A PR may be merged by a developer whose only contribution is to rebase the code to account for changes in main.
        b.
 A PR authored by a developer may be merged by a different developer who has authored commits that make relatively minor changes to the PR; again, at the discretion of the developers